dCache/dcache/docs/TheBook/src/main/markdown/config-qos-engine.md

  SCANNING, QOS vs Resilience

- Formerly (in resilience), individual pool scans were both triggered by pool state changes and were run periodically; in QoS, however, they are only triggered by state changes (or by an explicit admin command).
-The sys scans, on the other hand, run periodically in the background, touching each file in the natural order of their primary key in the namespace.
+ Formerly (in resilience), individual pool scans were both triggered by pool state changes and were run periodically; in QoS, they are still triggered by state changes (or by an explicit admin command), but there is an option as to how to run ONLINE scans periodically.
+By enabling 'online' scans (the default), the sys scans will touch each file in the natural order of their primary key in the namespace.
+ The advantage to this is avoiding scanning the same file more than once if it has more than one location.
+The disadvantage is that files whose locations are currently offline or have been removed from the dCache configuration will trigger an alarm.
+If 'online' is disabled, the old-style pool scan (more properly, location-based scan) will be triggered instead.
+This will look at only ONLINE files on IDLE pools that are ENABLED, but will end up running redundant checks for files with multiple replicas.

+ With the advent of the rule engine (9.2), the NEARLINE scan has been limited to files with a defined qos policy.

+ NEARLINE is no longer turned off by default, since it no longer necessarily encompasses all files on tape, but just the ones for which the policy state currently involves state.
+Of course, if the majority of files in the dCache instance have a policy, then this scan will again involve a much longer run-time and thus the window should be adjusted accordingly.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ----------------------